 Both with case work and also the financial aspects of ensuring compliance, you cannot be expected to stand over every member of staff and watch everything that they do, so it is essential that you have the appropriate accounting systems and internal reporting structures in place to monitor, review and manage the risks and to aid compliance.

-As the COFA of the practice, you may already be part of the finance team.
+As the COFA or financial compliance officer of the practice, you may already be part of the finance team.
 You may, therefore, already be familiar with the day to day workings of your Legal Accounts and Practice Management system and the reporting available to you.
 You may be a partner or manager within the firm who is used to being presented with financial summary reports at the end of each month.
 Whatever your involvement, you should not simply rely on your accounts staff to tell you every time a breach occurs.
 You are going to have to do your own checks as well.